samavinasir96/BPAdb/README.md

 ## Copyright
 © 2025 MGBioTech.
 All rights reserved.
 The Bacterial Protective Antigens Database (BPAdb) is owned by MGBIO (https://mgbio.tech) and is licensed under the MIT License.
 It is freely available for research and academic purposes with citation required.
-Any use for commercial purposes requires prior permission from MGBioTech.
+Any use for commercial purposes requires prior permission from MGBIO.
 For inquiries, please contact MGBIO.

 ## Citation
 The Bacterial Protective Antigens Database (BPAdb) is a work in progress developed by MGBIO.
 A formal publication is forthcoming.
 Until the paper is published, please cite the database as follows: